Childbirth Services and Support

-To discover The Birthplace at Spring Valley Hospital, we offer private tours by appointment, small group tours and a video tour.
+To discover The Birthplace at Spring Valley Hospital, we offer small group tours and a video tour.
 After each in-person tour, you may also take the opportunity to pre-register for your upcoming maternity visit.

 We recommend pre-registering for your upcoming birth at least 30 days before your expected due date or around the 36th week of your pregnancy.
-Two registration options are available:
+Three registration options are available:

 If you need to discuss separate payment arrangements for you and your baby, please contact the Financial Counselor at 702-853-3035.

 When it’s time to deliver your baby, patients typically arrive through the Birthplace entrance, adjacent to the main entrance.
 A labor and delivery nurse will meet you and your support person in the lobby and escort you to your room.

 Our labor and delivery unit offers:

 - 24/7 Neonatologists on-site

 - Level III Intensive Care Nursery (NICU)